 - Sesame Beef Stir-Fry

 - Garlicky Beef Stew

 - Beef and Scallion Stir-Fry

 - Braised Beef Short Ribs with Horseradish Mashed Potatoes

-Citrus Marinated Ribeye
+Citrus Marinated Ribeye Steaks

 - ½ cup olive oil

-- zest and juice of 1 orange
+- 1 orange zest and juice

-- zest and juice of 1 lemon
+- 1 lemon zest and juice

 - 2 cloves garlic crushed